digst/cloud/design.md

 - Provide estimates to SIT for capacity planning (6.1.)
 - Establish collaboration processes for 24/7 support (6.1.2)
 - Establish processes for onboarding data and service consumers (6.2.1)
-- Provide per user license cost if they decide to use the Gov Dev Tool provided as SaaS by SIT (6.3)
+- Provide per user licence cost if they decide to use the Gov Dev Tool provided as SaaS by SIT (6.3)
 - Use the virtual machine image provided by SIT for build and test (6.3)